 This conundrum was captured well in the award-winning Bollywood film Badhaai Ho, where actress Neena Gupta’s unexpected pregnancy after the age of 50, became a matter of despair for her strapping young sons and everyone around her.
 If love making beyond a certain age is considered taboo in society, the question arises – how often do 50-year-old married couples make love?

 The 50s are marked by tremendous physical and life changes.
 By this time, children have grown up and flown the nest, forcing partners to re-discover each other.
 It is also an age where men and women face major health issues, often resulting in a decline in the frequency of sexual relations.

+How often do couples in their 50s make love?
+Evidently, there are several factors at play.
 Women going through menopause face emotional upheavals, mood swings, weight gain and other physical symptoms that cause immense discomfort.
 These include changes in one’s vagina and vulva as well.
-As oestrogen levels diminish during menopause, the vaginal tissues begin to thin and become less elastic, leading to vaginal dryness, a dip in one’s sex drive and affecting the overall experience of sex.
+As estrogen levels diminish during menopause, the vaginal tissues begin to thin and become less elastic, leading to vaginal dryness, a dip in one’s sex drive, painful intercourse, and affecting the overall experience of sex.

 If we speak specifically of couples in their 50s, a 2013 study of over 8000 people, conducted by renowned sociologists Pepper Schwartz, Ph.D. and James Witte, Ph.D., had interesting findings to share.

 It noted that of the couples surveyed, 31% have sex at least a few times a week, whereas 28% have sex a few times a month.
 However, for about 8% of couples, sex is limited to once a month, and 33% of them don’t do it at all.